jonnonz1/nz-statute-book/acts/public/1978/misuse-of-drugs-amendment-act-1978.md

 (4) On receiving a report under this section, the Judge may require such further information relating to the matter as he thinks fit, and (in addition to any directions he gives for the purposes of section 22(3) of this Act) he may give such directions as he thinks desirable, whether relating to the retrieval of the interception device, or otherwise.

 ### 29 Commissioner of Police to give information to Parliament
-The Commissioner of Police must include in every annual report prepared by the Commissioner for the purposes of section 65 of the Police Act 1958 the following information in respect of the period under review:
+The Commissioner of Police must include in every annual report prepared by the Commissioner for the purposes of section 101 of the Policing Act 2008 the following information in respect of the period under review:
   (a) The number of applications for warrants made under section 14; and (b) The number of applications for warrants made under section 15A; and (c) The number of applications for renewals of warrants made under section 18; and